 Finance professionals' daily tasks have evolved into that of a digital cattle herder.
 Alright, so we aren’t trading in the button-down shirts and suits for oversized belt buckles and cowboy boots any time soon, but the same way a rancher herds its cattle, finance professionals herd their operational and financial data.

 The data you need resides in your disparate CRM, ERP, HR and Platform databases, all of which aren’t structured or organized in the same fashion to report.
 This manual wrangling of your data from systems and cleaning it for use is where most hours are spent.

 Even your accounting systems and ERP tools don’t automate your data for use.
 ERP tools like Quickbooks, Sage Intacct and Netsuite are fantastic for recording transactions and housing your accounting data but often fall short when it comes to satisfying reporting, budgeting and forecasting needs of finance professionals.

 To get control of your data, extraction is just the beginning.
 Sure, not having to manually export your data and import it into Excel to query is a must, but few CPM solutions go the extra mile of transforming your data from your source systems so that it is automatically processed, tied to your accounts, staged and ready for instant reporting and analysis.

 On-line analytical processing (OLAP) technology structures and stores data in multidimensional cubes.
 Unlike relational databases used by other providers, OLAP provides a means to group data with multiple attributes.
 With multidimensional cubes it is possible to analyze and report on metrics in far greater detail.

 Measuring your company’s performance is step one on the path to operating like a mature finance function.
-Identify opportunities to improve performance is the next step in the journey.
+Identifying opportunities to improve performance is the next step in the journey.